-When the calendar finally flips to the month of March, we know that the waterfowl migration is fully upon us.
-Ducks, geese and swans all are on the move north including huge numbers of Canada Geese and Mallards.
 Both dabblers and divers alike fill ponds and lakes on their way here and further north.
 This is also a great time to be looking for Common Loons and both Pied-billed and Horned Grebes.

 As access to water increases, Great Blue Herons and Great Egrets begin their incursion into the northern half of the state joined by the first wave of shorebirds such as American Woodcock, Wilson’s Snipe, Pectoral Sandpiper and the soon-to-be ubiquitous Killdeer!
 Keep an eye open for increasing numbers of Belted Kingfishers seeking water bound prey.
 And try to maintain your calm when you see those first Tree Swallows gliding over the water in search of the season’s earliest flying insects!

 Migrating songbirds also make progress into the region as the first Eastern Phoebes may be heard along streams and forest hiking trails.
 While American Robins are present in small numbers all winter here, their appearance on the first green patches of suburban lawns (switching from their winter sustenance of berries to protein-laden worms) are also a welcomed sight.
 It may be a little on the early side to start looking for the rush of warblers but the first Pine Warblers and Louisiana Waterthrush are often seen or heard near the end of March along with increasing numbers of Yellow-rumped Warblers.